 Analyst Ratings Changes

 Separately, Morgan Stanley restated an "overweight" rating on shares of Tesco in a research note on Tuesday, June 3rd.
-One investment analyst has rated the stock with a hold rating, two have assigned a buy rating and two have assigned a strong buy rating to the company.
-Based on data from MarketBeat, Tesco presently has a consensus rating of "Buy".
+One equities research analyst has rated the stock with a hold rating, two have assigned a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat, Tesco has an average rating of "Buy".

 Tesco Increases Dividend

-The firm also recently declared a dividend, which will be paid on Monday, July 7th.
-Investors of record on Monday, May 19th will be issued a dividend of $0.3636 per share.
+The business also recently announced a dividend, which will be paid on Monday, July 7th.
+Investors of record on Monday, May 19th will be paid a dividend of $0.3636 per share.
+This is a boost from Tesco's previous dividend of $0.17.
 This represents a yield of 3.44%.
-The ex-dividend date of this dividend is Friday, May 16th.
-This is an increase from Tesco's previous dividend of $0.17.
+The ex-dividend date is Friday, May 16th.

 About Tesco